 The Judiciary system in Tanzania is advanced, however many people, especially those living in the rural areas, do not have access to legal representation and knowledge, and therefore are unable to defend themselves on legal grounds.
 Majority from rural areas do surrender their rights.
 To address such challenge MHOLA is offering these services free of charge.

-Aside from legal conflicts MHOLA tries to find a peaceful solution for both parties through mediation.
-But even after the succesfull end of a conflict the work for MHOLA does not end.
-Only with further Mediation talks of the involved parties, and with the responsible people in the villages, can they guarantee that women who continue to live in this community do not get ostracized and are able to continue living in their community with their neighbors.
+Aside from legal conflicts, MHOLA tries to find a peaceful solution for both parties through mediation.
+However, even after the successful end of a conflict the work for MHOLA does not end.
+Only with further Mediation talks of the involved parties, and with the responsible people in the villages, can they guarantee that women who continue to live in this community do not get ostracized and are able to continue living in their community with their neighbours.

 Other important work areas for MHOLA are poverty reduction, health education, and the care of children with special needs and orphans.
 Their concept is that children are not put into an orphanage but instead stay in the village community, and either live with relatives or a trained custodian, who receive support.
 The children visit the local kindergarten or schools and receive clothes as well as meals.
 Those with authority in the village such as teachers, village chiefs, politicians and church members are won over for this project and function as multipliers.
 For this they are educated by MHOLA.
 They improve their abilities and are encouraged, to take their concerns and problems of their fellow villagers into their own hands and to get active in improving the lives of their contemporaries.
 There are some great challenges to this: finding new places for income due to the over fishing of the Victoria Lake, and the leaching of agricultural properties, improvement of health and nutrition situation as well as an ecological initiative for example planting trees.